 The following is a letter I have sent to our states Congressional leaders and members of our state Senate:

 My name is Scott Strachan.
 I am an RN and small business owner in Fort Myers, Fl.
 I own and operate my family’s Nurse Registry which has been serving our area since 1996.
-Recently the Department of Labor has begun intentionally and agressively targeting Florida Nurse Registries.
-Florida Nurse Registries are Licensed and regulated by the Agency for Healthcare Administration and help our senior population find the quality, cost efficient caregivers they need and want.
-As of April 2016 there were 554 Licensed Nurse Registries in Florida.
+Recently the Department of Labor has begun intentionally and aggressively targeting Florida Nurse Registries.
+Florida Nurse Registries are Licensed and regulated by the Agency for Healthcare Administration and help our senior population find the quality, cost-efficient caregivers they need and want.
+As of April 2016, there were 554 Licensed Nurse Registries in Florida.

-If the DOL continues with their aggressive stance toward our industry, Nurse Registries across the state will be shut down.
-This will close over 500 Florida small businesses, put thousands of employees out of work, put tens of thousands of clients at risk, and limit tens of thousands of homecare workers ability to find work.
+If the DOL continues with its aggressive stance toward our industry, Nurse Registries across the state will be shut down.
+This will close over 500 Florida small businesses, put thousands of employees out of work, put tens of thousands of clients at risk, and limit tens of thousands of home care workers’ ability to find work.
 This is a serious crisis for our industry, and for our state, and we need your help.

 Our industry requires the ability to correctly and appropriately work together with Independently Employed Private Caregivers.
-Based on recent reinterpretations, and overly aggressive enforcement of federal law, the DOL is in effect crushing an industry that has served our states residents for many years.
+Based on recent reinterpretations, and overly aggressive enforcement of federal law, the DOL is in effect crushing an industry that has served the residents of our state for many years.
 These actions have broader implications for all Independently Employed individuals, those who use their services, and those who work together with them.

 Thank you for your service,

 Here is the contact information for our current Florida Congressional Delegation for anyone wishing to voice their concern: